-Black River Middle School Band students will:
+Black River Intermediate Band students will:

 Continue to strive to produce a centered and characteristic tone on their instrument using proper embouchure, breathing, hand position and posture with a beginning emphasis on intonation tendencies.
 Beginning collaboration skills will be learned through small group dynamics.
 This will be demonstrated on an individual basis as well as during sectional group activities in rehearsal and concert.
 Continue to explore solid band music production through its tenets.
 Use the musical circle of fifths to be able construct all major scales.
 This understanding is measurable by the student as part of written examinations.
 Negotiate eight major key signatures (Bb, Eb, Ab, Db, Gb, B, E, A) and their corresponding modes.
 Understand and be able to negotiate all seven modes in the key of Bb major.
-(Ionian, Dorian, Phrygian, Lydian, Mixolydian, Aeolian, Locrian)
+(Ionian, Dorian, Phrygian, Lydian, Mixolydian, Aeolian, Locrian) Augment the understanding of basic rhythmic concepts using note and rest values from whole notes and rests sub-divided into half notes, quarters, eighths and sixteenths.

-Augment the understanding of basic rhythmic concepts using note and rest values from whole notes and rests sub-divided into half notes, quarters, eighths and sixteenths.
-Students will continue to negotiate the time signatures of 4/4, 3/4, 2/4 and begin work with triple meters of 6/8, 3/8. in addition, students will start to develop cut time (2/2) counting skills.
+Students will continue to negotiate the time signatures of 4/4, 3/4, 2/4 and begin work with triple meters of 6/8, 3/8.
+In addition, students will start to develop cut time (2/2) counting skills.
 This understanding is measurable by the student being able to write in the counting of basic rhythms as part of a written examination.

 Class work will include studying band literature from popular composers of level 1 & 2 from Europe and North America and begin the study of musical form through march music.
 (I, AA,BB,C,DD).
 Students will continue to explore music composition for wind and percussion instruments through collaborative projects.
-A written assignment in the form of a narrative paper will be submitted each semester.
 Students will attend a live musical performance and respond using a guiding rubric.